Trump’s Shocking Strategy: Government Overhaul

 Although Trump’s team is confident in their ability to move swiftly if elected, implementing Schedule F may face significant legal and bureaucratic hurdles.
 The Biden administration has instituted a rule that would prevent the reinstatement of Schedule F without undergoing a lengthy legal process.
 Legal challenges from unions and civil society groups are also expected, potentially delaying implementation.

-A political analyst pointed out that while the Trump administration may attempt to implement this swiftly, the existing legal and bureaucratic structures will make it challenging to accomplish in a short time.
+A political analyst pointed out that while a Trump administration may attempt to implement this swiftly, the existing legal and bureaucratic structures will make it challenging to accomplish in a short time.

 Challenges to Fill Positions